 - Safety Course – Whether your state requires a course or not to receive your license take it.
 Because all motorcyclists can benefit from a motorcycle safety course.
 At any rate, they will teach you important motorcycle traffic laws and how to handle emergencies.

 - Pre-ride maintenance check – Before you ride always give your motorcycle a once over.
-Check for fluid leaks, fluid levels, tire pressure, all lights, chain, and breaks.
+Check for fluid leaks, fluid levels, tire pressure, all lights, chain, and brakes.

 - Road Awareness – As a motorcyclist, you should pay close attention to road conditions.
 Slippery roads can be very dangerous for motorcycle riders.
 Try to anticipate the actions of other drivers and watch for road hazards like potholes and loose sand.